 Teaching is an art form.
-Great teachers hold our attention, make us laugh, help us to fully understand complex subject matter and, most of all, inspire us.
+Great teachers hold our attention, make us laugh, help us to fully understand the complex subject matter, and, most of all, inspire us.

 Achieving this kind of engagement from your students takes practice and experience, plus a brand-building strategy tailored to your teaching style (hint: Eventbrite Boost can help).
-But even if you’re new to teaching, you can make your workshops or training as interesting as possible with just a few fresh ideas.
-Start with these nine fun workshop ideas:
+But even if you’re new to teaching, you can make your in-person or virtual workshop as interesting as possible with just a few fresh ideas.
+Start with these nine workshop tips.

 1. Make it relevant

-First and foremost, to earn people’s attention, you need to make sure the content you’re delivering is useful to them.
+First and foremost, to earn people’s attention, you need to make sure that the content you’re delivering is useful to them.
 How do you learn exactly what they want out of your course?
-Ask them.
+Ask them!

-Conduct some initial research with your target customers to shape your course content, or send a pre-event survey to your attendees so they can pinpoint problems or topics they’d like to hear about.
+Conduct some initial research with your target customers to shape your course content, or send a pre-event survey to your attendees so that they can pinpoint problems or topics they’d like to explore.

-On the day of your training or workshop, kick off by giving a brief overview of what attendees are going to learn and how those skills will help them achieve their goals.
+On the day of your training or workshop, start by giving a brief overview of what attendees are going to learn and how those skills will help them achieve their goals.

 2. Ditch the traditional presentation

 People learn in different ways.
-Some of us are visual learners who prefer pictures, videos and diagrams, while others respond to spoken and written word, music, logic, or even physical activities.
+Some of us are visual learners who prefer pictures, videos, and diagrams, while others respond to the spoken and written word, music, logic, or even physical activities.

 To create an inclusive learning environment, try to combine traditional teaching methods with audio and visual presentations, written handouts, interactive tasks, and group work.
 For example, you could start off your workshop with a quick PowerPoint, but then move into a clip from a relevant podcast.
 Later, you could have attendees draw short comics based on what they have learned and ask a few to present their comics to the rest of the group.